 Our original greenhouse from the "Little Homestead" property was designed and constructed entirely by Kurt and built in about two months.
 You can click that link to read how we constructed it and which materials we used!
 We are hoping to share some plans in the future to build your own.

 In our first flock, we had 6 chickens.
 They are now being taken care of by the new owners at our "Little Homestead."
-In the spring of 2018, we hope to get about 20-25 new chickens, a couple of roosters, and some ducks!
+We now have 24 laying hens, 2 roosters, and 8 ducks.

 We looked into which types of chickens were the best for family-friendly and child-friendly pets!
 There are actually several breeds out there that serve this purpose, but we decided to go with the most docile of breeds that also produce a large amount of eggs throughout the year.
 You can read about our other chicken breed recommendations on the blog.

-Not yet, but this is something we hope to do when we open our new general store!
+Not yet, but this is something we hope to do when we open our new general store and receive eggs in the autumn!

 I use a Canon Rebel T6i.
 I mostly edit on my phone and on photoshop.